Omega (band)

-Omega was a Hungarian rock band formed in 1962, which has been described as the most successful Hungarian band in history.
-They released more than 20 albums both in Hungarian and English.
+Omega were a Hungarian rock band formed in 1962, which has been described as the most successful Hungarian band in history.
+They released more than 20 albums both in Hungarian and English, and one in German.
 After several early personnel changes, their classic lineup came together in 1971 and was intact for more than forty years.
 Singer János Kóbor was with the band continuously from 1962 until his death in 2021; keyboardist/singer László Benkő was present from 1962 until his death in 2020.
 Guitarist György Molnár and bassist Tamás Mihály joined in 1967, and drummer Ferenc Debreczeni joined in 1971.
-Omega won several prestigious awards for their contributions to Hungarian culture.
+The band won several prestigious awards for their contributions to Hungarian culture.

 History

 Omega was formed in Budapest in 1962 by Benkő and Kóbor, with trombonist Győző Bánkúti, drummer Tamás Künsztler, saxophonist Péter Láng, guitarist Ferenc Tornóczky, and bassist István Varsányi.
 The members had all been in previous bands at the same grammar school.
 Their first concert was at Budapest's University of Technology and Economics in September 1962.
 The band went through many personnel changes in its first several years, and mostly played covers of British rock songs.